AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/SpinModels.md

 ## A Numerical Experiment

-Exact diagonalization of spin chains;
+Exact diagonalization of spin chains.

-## Some facts about ground states of Heisenberg Models

-Marshall sign rule.
-Lieb Mattis theorem.
-Lack of order theorems

-## Outlook

-Anisotropy, frustration...

 References
 ----------